dagl200/unleash/website/docs/topics/feature-flag-migration/feature-flag-migration-best-practices.md

 -   How do we authenticate and manage user access & RBAC/roles?
 -   Do we have any Change Management policies we need to adhere to?
 -   Do we consume feature flag data, such as events, in any other systems downstream?
-    -   For example, Jira Cloud for issue management, Datadog for real-time telemetry, Slack or Microsoft Teams for notifications or Google Analytics for user interactions.
+    -   For example, Jira Cloud for issue management, Datadog for real-time telemetry, Slack or Microsoft Teams for notifications, or Google Analytics for user interactions.

 If you're using our [template](https://docs.google.com/spreadsheets/d/1MKc95v7Tc-9tznWMDVSy2vvmVJTvOFLRVZpx1QrL-_U/edit#gid=996250264), now fill in details about your project planning.